anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

   # Set the number of hugepages for a given size.
 If only one size is used the other can be set to 0
 isolcpus_enabled: true
   # Core/thread isolation to the host kernel configuration.
-  # This should be true if CMK is configured (see above), or isolation is needed for workload
+  # This should be true if CMK is configured (see above), or isolation is needed for workloads
 isolcpus: <String of cores to isolate>
   # String of cores/threads to isolate, e.g. "4-8,12"
 sst_bf_configuration_enabled: false